inato/fp-ts-training/README.md

 This repo is a work in progress toward having a comprehensive training material to onboard people on using `fp-ts` efficiently.

-The exercices consist of unimplemented functions and their associated failing tests.
+The exercises consist of unimplemented functions and their associated failing tests.

 But first, it is essential to understand why we are using `fp-ts`.
-I suggest you read this [article](https://medium.com/inato/our-journey-to-functional-programing-36854a370de1) and then start the exercices.
+I suggest you read this [article](https://medium.com/inato/our-journey-to-functional-programing-36854a370de1) and then start the exercises.

 To run the tests, simply run